Polyconseil/aioamqp/docs/examples/work_queue.rst

 new_task
 --------

-This publisher creates a queue with the `durable` flag and publish a message with the property `presistent`.
+This publisher creates a queue with the `durable` flag and publish a message with the property `persistent`.

  .. code-block:: python